SAP/project-fontus/README.md

 ### Parameters
 It is also possible to pass multiple parameters to the agent
 - **verbose**: If this option is set, all instrumented classes are saved to ``./tmp/agent``
+- **taint_persistence**: If set, this flag enables applying the proxies for persisting taints.
 - **logging_enabled**: If this option is set, a log file of the instrumentation process will be created in the working dir named ``asm-{datetime}.log``
 - **taintmethod**: Specifying the used taint method.
 For all options see [Available Tainting Methods](#Available Tainting Methods).
 The default is *boolean*
 - **use_caching**: Possible values: *true* or *false*.
 Default is true.
 Enables/Disables caching of taint evaluation results for lazy tainting methods